XpiritCommunityEvents/HOL/codescanning.md

 Secret scanning will scan your entire Git history on all branches present in your GitHub repository for any secrets.
 Service providers can partner with GitHub to provide their secret formats for scanning.
 For more information, see "Secret scanning partner program."

 If someone checks a secret with a known pattern into a public or private repository on GitHub, secret scanning catches the secret as it's checked in, and helps you mitigate the impact of the leak.
-Repository administrators are notified about any commit that contains a secret, and they can quickly view all detected secrets in the Security tab for the repository.
+Repository administrators are notified about any that contains a secret, and they can quickly view all detected secrets in the Security tab for the repository.

 For GitHub Secret SCanning documentation, please refer to: [https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)